OWASP/owasp-mastg/Document/0x06h-Testing-Platform-Interaction.md

 You can see that:

 - For the picture, the activity item is a `UIImage` and there are no excluded activities.
-- For the text file there are two different activity items and "com.apple.UIKit.activity.MarkupAsPDF" is excluded.
+- For the text file there are two different activity items and `com.apple.UIKit.activity.
+MarkupAsPDF` is excluded.

 In the previous example, there were no custom `applicationActivities` and only one excluded activity.
 However, to better illustrate what you can expect from other apps we have shared a picture using another app, here you can see a bunch of application activities and excluded activities (output was edited to hide the name of the originating app):